Blog 4 Cost Savings Tips for Ecommerce Supply Chains

 Buy Low, Sell High

-The first obvious observation about the current state of the world's supply chain is where demand is outstripping supply.
+The first obvious observation about the current state of the world's ecommerce supply chain is where demand is outstripping supply.
 Goods that fight COVID-19 are the strongest example as hand sanitizer and face masks are out of stock everywhere.
 There are lots of categories where this is the case (hair grooming products!), and the knock-on effects up the supply chain into manufacturers and suppliers will reverberate into your supply chain too.

 The second observation is that this has introduced an immediate opportunity for price gouging because of our old friend scarcity pricing.
 Similar price inflation can float up the supply chain and is one way to feel the reverberations.

 It turns out that the converse is also true but we don’t pay as much attention to it because it doesn’t represent an immediate business problem like price gouging from a supplier.
-Specifically, demand patterns have changed enough with goods where demand is not outstripping supply that there is excess inventory in all stages of the supply chain.
+Specifically, demand patterns have changed enough with goods where demand is not outstripping supply that there is excess inventory in all stages of the e-commerce supply chain.
 Anytime this happens, some portion of manufacturers and suppliers will want to offload their excess supply now to increase their cash flow.

 It goes without saying that right now is probably an excellent time to look for discounted inventory if you have the cash.
 Heavy discounts on product cost will almost always outweigh holding cost even if it is for several months.